An information criterion for detecting periodicities in functional time series

-As a direct implication of Assumption \ref{asp:iden}, the vector $\bm{\omega}$ is non-zero, revealing the identifiability of the periodic components.
+\begin{asp}[Identifiability] \begin{enumerate}[(i)] \item The parameters $\alpha_k$, $\beta_k$, $k = 1, \ldots, r_0$, and the function $\omega(u)$ are independent of $t$. \item For the function $\omega(u)$, $\inp{\omega}{\nu_j}\neq 0$ for some $j \in \{1,\ldots, p\}$. \end{enumerate} \end{asp} As a direct implication of Assumption \ref{asp:iden}, the vector $\bm{\omega}$ is non-zero, revealing the identifiability of the periodic components.
 Assumption \ref{asp:iden} also indicates a guideline for deciding the dimension parameter $p$ in practice.
 Theoretically, the larger the dimension $p$ is, the better the approximation performance of the function is.
 Based on the view of detecting the number of periodicities, however, the value of $p$ could be moderate when Assumption \ref{asp:iden}(ii) is satisfied with large coefficient parameters $\alpha_j$ and $\beta_j$.

 This leads us to rewrite the model \eqref{FTS_model} as

 By construction, the cross-covariance matrix of $\{\bX_t\}$ is the $p \times p$-matrix

 \begin{rem} In practice, the orthonormal basis $(\nu_{\ell};\, \ell \in \N)$ is unknown in advance.
 A practical approach is to use the empirical functional principal components instead of the true ones.
 The basis is usually obtained from the observed stretch as follows.